The Completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: Cosmological Implications from two Decades of Spectroscopic Surveys at the Apache Point observatory: Introduction

 \section{Introduction}

 Understanding the energy content of the Universe, the physical mechanisms behind cosmic expansion, and the growth of structure are the primary challenges of cosmology.
-Developmental milestones for the current standard model of these properties, the spatially-flat \LCDM\ model, include measurements of the expansion history using Type Ia supernovae (SNe~Ia) in the 1990's, which provided the first evidence for cosmic acceleration \citep{riess98a,perlmutter99a}, and studies of perturbations in the cosmic microwave background (CMB), which provided the first convincing evidence for a nearly flat geometry \citep{debernardis00a,balbi00a,jaffe01a} when assuming weak priors and fitting results from the BOOMERanG \citep{netterfield02} and MAXIMA \citep{hanany00a} CMB experiments.
+Developmental milestones for the current standard model of these properties, the spatially-flat \LCDM\ model, include measurements of the expansion history using Type Ia supernovae (SNe~Ia) in the 1990's, which provided the first evidence for cosmic acceleration \citep{riess98a,perlmutter99a}, and studies of perturbations in the cosmic microwave background (CMB), which provided the first convincing evidence for a nearly flat geometry \citep{miller99a,debernardis00a,balbi00a,jaffe01a} when assuming weak priors and fitting results from the BOOMERanG \citep{netterfield02} and MAXIMA \citep{hanany00a} CMB experiments.
+These observations showed that prior suggestions that the \LCDM\ model would solve some of the emerging problems in cosmology were particularly adroit \citep{Efstathiou90,Ostriker95}.
 At around the same time as these observations, the first measurements of the baryon and matter densities from the shape of the power spectrum from the 2dFGRS \citep{colless01a} were published \citep{percival01a}.
 The combination of the galaxy survey data and CMB data is particularly strong for breaking degeneracies inherent to either method individually: combining early 2dFGRS and CMB data meant that, at around the turn of the century, the physical baryon and cold dark matter densities were known to 10\% and 8\% respectively, and the Hubble parameter to 7\% within the flat \LCDM\ model \citep{percival02a}.